ISU-DataScienceClub/Resources/README.md

 unspecified parameters), you'll then want to know how to nail down the best one.
 Any time you need to find the "best" thing, you have an optimization problem.
 Know what linear and convex optimization problems are, and why they're nice, basic iterative optimization algorithms, etc.
 - [Here](https://web.stanford.edu/~boyd/cvxbook/) is a free, popular book on convex optimization.
-This is probably overkill for most data scientists.
+This is overkill for most data scientists.

 #### Probability Theory
 There is always uncertainty in how to specify the data-generating process.